Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/NAT gw Availability zones.md

 _Figure: Single zonal NAT gateway resource for multi-zone spanning resources doesn't provide an effective method of zone-resiliency against outages._

-## Zonal NAT gateway resource for each zone in a region to create zone-resiliency
+## Zonal NAT Gateway Resource for Each Zone in a Region to Create Zone-resiliency

  - when a virtual machine instance using a NAT gateway resource is in the same zone as the NAT gateway resource and its public IP addresses.
  - The pattern you want to use for zone isolation is creating a #NAT/zonal-stack per availability zone.